tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I stopped my learnings of django to made a python automation bot who sends me an email with my grades of college without me having to update the university site.

 **Thoughts**: Doing python bots I have so much fun, it's the best way to learn.

+### Day 16 May 29, 2020

+**Today's Progress**: Heyy!!!
+Today I practiced Django by building a contact list integrated with database.
+In the next days I pretend to improve this project and learn more Django.

+**Thoughts**: I really enjoyed the admin system that django provides.
+I think it's very useful for real projects.